Wesleyan Grove: The Tabernacle

 The open-air Tabernacle, made of cast iron, with seating for over 2,000, is the physical and spiritual center of the Campground.
-It was built in 1879 by John W. Hoyt of Springfield, Massachusetts.
-Church services are held weekly in the Tabernacle during the months of July and August, and a variety of cultural events are held there each summer.
-The first event of the season is the graduation ceremonies of the Martha's Vineyard Regional High School.
-Architecturally, the Tabernacle is a unique structure, with wrought iron arches and supports, two clerestories with dozens of colored glass windows, and an octagonal cupola.
+It was built in 1879 by John W. Hoyt with wrought iron arches and supports, two clerestories with dozens of colored glass windows, and an octagonal cupola.

 From the first camp meeting in 1835 until 1859, ministers preached from a crudely constructed stand.
 In 1859, Perez Mason built a larger and more aesthetically pleasing preachers' stand.
 It was large enough to seat 30, and it included lattice screen supports, movable rear shutters for ventilation, and a roof that was angled to amplify the voice of the speaker.
 Seating for congregations of up to 4,000 was constructed during that period.
 In 1869, a huge tent was raised over Wesleyan Grove to protect the congregation from the heat and the rain.
 The tent was used each season until the erection of the current iron Tabernacle in 1879.
-Since 1999 a major fundraising campaign has been undergoing, with the money used to restore the Tabernacle.

-Much of the work was completed by 2019, including stabilization of the columns, removal of lead paint and repainting, the addition of new lights that were historically accurate, restoration of the cupola and replacement of the cross and the rebuilding of the upper clerestory.
-Plans for the final phase of the work included restoration of the seating and the stage, the addition of AV equipment and the replacement of the roof.
+By 2019 completed restoration work included stabilization of the columns, removal of lead paint and repainting, the addition of new lights that were historically accurate, restoration of the cupola and replacement of the cross and the rebuilding of the upper clerestory.